 Just click on a banner ad and you will most likely go to Mount Everest… (They say Nepal is the ultimate family-friendly destination, great for snowboarding…)

-25. Company made $300 million by adding a single button.
+25. A company made $300 million by adding a single button.

 The name of the company is still unknown…

 Regardless, they made $300 million by simply adding a Continue button to their website.
 It allows users to make purchases without creating an account.